 The Mizoram State Museum was established in April, 1977.
 The Museum is headed by the Museum Curator assisted by Technical Assistant, Taxidermist, Photographer, Museum Assistant, Counter Attendant and Gallery Attendants.
 There are four clerical staff as well.
 The State Museum started functions in a rented house.
 It was on July 1990 that a Museum Building was inaugurated and occupied.
 The Museum galleries are modernized and improved with the assistance of Indian Museum, Kolkata.
 The entire galleries have been improved and modernized by 2008.
 The State Museum located at Bawlhmun, Macdonald Hill, Zarkawt.

 Entry into Mizoram State Museum is governed by simple set of rules.
 Adjacent to the playground, facing west is the main entrance.
 At the entrance there is Reception room with two ticket counters.
-Obtain your admission for Rs.5/-(for adult) and Rs.2/-(for children).
+Obtain your admission for Rs.
+20/-(for adult) and Rs.
+10/-(for children).
 School children are allowed 50% concession on an educational trip.
 However the Curator will have to be informed well in advance for necessary arrangement.
-Photography inside a galleries are not allowed except the prior permission of the Curator.
-Familiarized yourself with the rules prominently placed at the entrance.
+Photography inside galleriesis not allowed except the prior permission of the Curator.
+Familiarized your-self with the rules prominently placed at the entrance.
 When you step inside, at your right there is one section of gallery and on the left there is another section of Art Gallery.
-One floor down, you find another section of gallery. but if you choose to go upstairs there are two galleries in two consecutive floors plus terrace with Archeological objects.
+One floor down, you find another section of gallery.
+But if you choose to go upstairs there are two galleries in two consecutive floors plus terrace with Archaeological objects.
 Exit is from the same entry.

 Monday : 1:00 pm - 4:00 pm (IST) (in summer)